myothida/Python_ExtraProjects/README.md

      ```

 3. **Check for Errors**:
    - Ensure that your file follows the naming convention.
-If it doesn’t, the push will fail, and an error message will be displayed.
+If it doesn’t, the push will fail, and it will not be evaluated.

 ## Important Notes